 You have seen these words before: ‘Your privacy is important to us’.
 Sometimes these words are followed by disclosures about how your private information will be passed on, or even sold, to third parties.
 But not by us.
 As an Australian legal practice, we will always defend the confidential and often privileged nature of lawyer-client communications.
 That said, it is possible that your private information is coerced from us.
 That could happen lawfully (e.g. pursuant to a court order) or unlawfully (e.g. hacking/theft).
 So our simple guarantee is that we will use, hold and secure your private information as you would reasonably expect of a law firm.
 This includes observance of professional rules of conduct such as taking reasonable precautions against theft.

 Any links from this website to external websites are obvious.
 All web pages on this website begin with https://garvey.biz.
 External links are provided in good faith for convenience only.
 As we have no control over external websites, you acknowledge that we have no responsibility or liability for their content or privacy policies.
 We do take responsibility for links to our internal forms, Dropbox folders and interactive document downloads.

 We use Google Analytics for reports on website traffic.
-Some information about your browsing of this website is logged (such as the location of your Internet service provider, type of browser and operating system used, length of time users view certain pages and the like).
+Some information about the browsing of this website is logged (such as the location of the browser’s Internet service provider, type of operating system used, length of time users view certain pages and the like).
 Those logged details are aggregated into reports with averages and proportions for use to improve the design of user experiences.
 Even if it was practical to do so, we do not analyse logs on an individual basis.